 Professor Dennison received the 2014 Honors Professorship award for his course proposal surrounding “Understanding Global Change.”
 This course is targeted to non-science based majors, delving into the science behind current global change phenomena in a relatable context.
 This discussion based course also challenges students through lab, modeling and research activities.

 Professor Dennison has been at the University of Utah since 2004, and received his Masters and Doctorate degrees from the University of California Santa Barbara, with a Bachelor’s degree from Penn State University.
 His research interests include remote sensing in relation to vegetation, wildfire and climate change.

-Professor Wisher received the 2014 Honors Professorship award for her course titled “Art, Action and the Environment.”
+Professor Wischer received the 2014 Honors Professorship award for her course titled “Art, Action and the Environment.”
 This course offers a unique opportunity for students to explore art in the form of environmental action.
 Students will use text, site visits, discussion and research to address current environmental issues through artwork.

 2013 Honors Professorships